qszhuan/git-x/README.rst

 Usages of all commands
 ==========================================

+In the next we will show the detailed usage of each commands:

-git st
+git x
 ------

-List out all the available commands:
+This is the command to list out all the available commands:

 ::